Four top tech teachers awarded IU School of Education?s Jacobs Educator Awards

 FOR IMMEDIATE RELEASE

-BLOOMINGTON, Ind. -- The Indiana University School of Education has announced its latest class of Jacobs Teacher Educators.
-The annual Jacobs Teacher Educator Award honors teachers from Indiana and across the country who use technology to support innovative, inquiry-based teaching and learning activities in their classrooms.
+BLOOMINGTON, Ind. -- The Indiana University School of Education has honored four teachers from three states with the latest Jacobs Teacher Educator awards.
+The annual award honors teachers from across the country who use technology to support innovative, inquiry-based teaching and learning activities in their classrooms.

 Each teacher selected receives a $1,500 stipend at the end of the one-year appointment and $1,000 toward purchasing technology resources to support his or her teaching, as well as funds to support travel to Indiana University for professional development events throughout the year.
 Each of these teachers has committed to working with the School of Education throughout the year to share expertise and experience with teacher education students and faculty.